dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/monitor-app-health.md

 ### Query your microservices to report about their health status

-When you have configured health checks as described here, once the microservice is running in Docker, you can directly check from a browser if it is healthy.
+When you have configured health checks as described here, once the microservice is running in Docker, you can directly check from a browser if it's healthy.
 (This does require that you are publishing the container port out of the Docker host, so you can access the container through localhost or through the external Docker host IP.)
 Figure 8-8 shows a request in a browser and the corresponding response.

 ![Browser view of the json response returned by a health check](./media/image7.png)